 As a membership criterion, participating as vecinos appeals to the 'all-affected principle' (Fraser, 2008) which holds that all those who have suffered an injustice are entitled to participation in a given process.
-In this case, participating as vecinos speaks of how residents of Esquel and its surroundings would suffer an injustice if the mining project was to be installed, and of who in fact had already been suffering one as the result of the state's attempt to impose the mining project on the population without a concern for a democratic process - an issue to which I return later in the chapter.
-As such, participating as vecinos speaks of an understanding of the injustices and harms produced by mining as shared among those living in place - whose democratic rights have been violated by state imposition and who would have their way of life and health affected by the mining as vecinos appeals to the 'all-affected principle' as a membership criterion was evident in my experience of the movement.
+74 In this case, participating as vecinos speaks of how residents of Esquel and its surroundings would suffer an injustice if the mining project was to be installed, and of who in fact had already been suffering one as the result of the state's attempt to impose the mining project on the population without a concern for a democratic process - an issue to which I return later in the chapter.
+As such, participating as vecinos speaks of an understanding of the injustices and harms produced by mining as shared among those living in place - whose democratic rights have been violated by state imposition and who would have their way of life and health affected by the mining project - and opens participation to the movement on that basis.
+The way in which participating as vecinos appeals to the 'all-affected principle' as a membership criterion was evident in my experience of the movement.
 When I was physically in Esquel - and thus subject to be affected by mining - I could participate in the movement as another vecina.
 However, once I left due to COVID-19, I seized being a vecina and became an outsider of the movement - only able to support them by re-sharing news and content produced by them in my network.